-- 1. I am responding to the description of the Holy Spirit as "the creative breath of God".
+- 1 I am responding to the description of the Holy Spirit as "the creative breath of God".
 We are knowledgeable about creative writing and creative designs and creative music, poetry and prose.
 "The creative breath of God" came upon us at our baptism.
 If we were baptized as infants, we won't remember that day.
-We may remember our Confirmation - the formal seal of the Holy Spirit, taking us further through the power of the Spirit, embracing the fruits and gifts of the Spirit.
-We all learnt them at school, but sadly we just don't get it right when we come to practise the fruits which we have been given.
+We may remember our Confirmation the formal seal of the Holy Spirit, taking us further through the power of the Spirit, embracing the fruits and gifts of the Spirit.
 The fruits of the Spirit are listed in Galatians chapter 5.
-The challenge is living them out: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, selfcontrol.
+The challenge is living them out: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self- control.
 According to each person, there will be one of those fruits that we make a mess of.
 It is not hard for me to be kind or faithful, because DNA has given me a head start.
 But it is hard for me to be joyful.
-So, every now and then, I pause and look around my garden and my cell and my office and thank God for the beauty in which I live - including my two small dogs.
-They are always pleased to see me.
-I return for a moment to my baptism, on January 9, 1949.
-Present were grandparents, parents, and godparents.
-So, what do I do now that they have all gone to God?
-I pray to them, and ask them to pray for me, as I continue my pilgrimage on earth. - 2.
-My response to this text from Peter is to share, that being made to stay at home because of a pandemic, has changed a number of ways in which I do things, has brought me closer to the peace offered by Jesus and has brought a number of subconscious memories to the surface: scenes and relationships from childhood; people dear to me, and role-models in my life.
+So, every now and then, I pause and look around my garden and my cell and my office and thank God for the beauty in which I live, including my little dog! - 2 My response to this text from Peter is to share that a recent stay om hospital followed by weeks in rehab has changed a number of ways in which I do things, has brought me closer to the peace offered by Jesus and has brought a number of subconscious memories to the surface: scenes and relationships from childhood; people dear to me, and role-models in my life.
 It has been an opportunity which I would not have taken otherwise because of work commitments.
-On the front page of a recent "Time" magazine, were the words: "When the World Stops".
-When the world stops, we are face to face with ourselves.
+When our world as we know it stops, we are face to face with ourselves.
 There are no distractions.
 We are not holding our breath until we are set free.
-No - we are in the now, knowing we might be here another year.
-Our gardens are looking better.
-An email from a friend tells me that Bunnings are almost sold out of vegetable seedlings.
-How beautiful!
-We are growing our own vegetables.
-It is also a time when we can google some of the anniversaries in our Social Justice Calendar for this week.
-We can immerse ourselves in prayer for victims of chemical warfare, or nuclear disasters.
+No - we are in the now, a now which invites us to a deeper silence and reliance on God to breathe in us that gift of peace, a peace which now that I am home again I am claiming each day.

 3. The Holy Spirit is placing unction on the words: The eyes of the disciples were fully opened only after they had shown hospitality to a stranger.
 Desert wisdom holds much for rumination on hospitality: "A brother came to visit a hermit.
 As he was taking his leave, he said; 'Pardon me, father, for I have caused you to violate your rule.'
 But the hermit answered: 'My rule is to refresh you and send you back in peace.'"
 St. Benedict teaches: "The greatest care is to be shown in the reception of the poor and pilgrims, because in them especially, Christ is received."
 As people of prayer, immersed in the Sacred Scriptures, we can more easily receive our brothers and sisters into our own hearts.
-We are called to hospitality, if we are to be followers of Christ.
+We are called to hospitality if we are to be followers of Christ.
 We can't love God and not our neighbour.
 GOD IS LOVE, says John.

 Lectio Divina is about reading the Sacred Scriptures and reflecting on them from an informed background.

-It is allowing the Holy Spirit to play on the fibres of my heart like a harpist, and bring forth the beauty of my response.
+It is allowing the Holy Spirit to play on the fibres of my heart like a harpist and bring forth the beauty of my response.

 In responding to the text, my life is changed more and more into Christ.

 ...and they recognised him in the breaking of bread.

 Image by He Qi